 ~2018 study Fink, Schmidt, Kraft

-Disclaimer: Naturally, neither this article, author, website or any related party is responsible for any ill experience from any content.
-We seek to do research and share as much valid informations as we can find however, this cannot be construed as medical advice and you should always use your own discernment and the advice of your qualified medical advisors in any treatment or ailment.
+Disclaimer: We seek to do research and share as much valid informations as possible, however, this cannot be construed as medical advice and you should always use your own discernment and the advice of your qualified medical advisors in any treatment or ailment.

 Survival Foods – Mallows and More